walra356/CamiXon.jl/docs/src/index.md

 where the weighted summation is defined as the *weights* ``B_{j}^{k}=\sum_{p=j}^{k}β_{p}c_{j}^{p}``, with ``j=0,⋯\ k``.
-By a change of dummy index we turn to *forward order*
+By a change of dummy index we turn to *forward tabulation*

 ```math
 \sum_{p=0}^{k}β_{p}∇^{p}f[n]